If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - Pink Lady: crisp and tangy, with a balance of tart and sweet.

 - Honey Crisp: crisp and sweet, with a hint of tart flavor.

 - Jazz: tangy and sweet, with a crunch.

 - Fuji: crisp, and super-sweet.

-Here’s a great resource for deciding which apple variety to use in different recipes.
+Check out this link that is a great resource for deciding which apple variety to use in different recipes.

 Ingredients for Bisquick Apple Cobbler

-To make this easy, fall-tastic apple cobbler recipe you’ll need the following ingredients:
+To make this easy, fall-tastic apple cobbler recipe, you’ll need the following ingredients:

 - Instant tapioca